Backward CUSUM for Testing and Monitoring Structural Change with an Application to COVID-19 Pandemic Data: Backward CUSUM R- and M-tests

 An alternative approach is to cumulate the recursive residuals in reversed order.
-Suppose there is a single break in $\vect \beta_t$ at time $t=T^*$.
+Suppose there is a single break in $\beta_t$ at time $t=T^*$.
 Then, $\{ w_t, \ t < T^* \}$ are the residuals from the pre-break period, and $\{ w_t, \ t \geq T^* \}$ are those from the post-break period.
-The pre-break residuals do not contain any information about the break and have mean zero.
-The partial sum process $T^{-1/2} \sum_{j=1}^t w_j$ has a random walk behavior for the pre-break period $t < T^*$, and cumulating those residuals brings nothing but noise to the detector statistic.
+As the pre-break recursive residuals are not affected by a violation of the null hypothesis, they do not provide useful information about a subsequent break.
+Accordingly, the partial sum process $T^{-1/2} \sum_{j=1}^t w_j$ behaves like a pure random walk for $t < T^*$ and cumulating those residuals brings nothing but noise to the detector statistic.
 In contrast, the post-break residuals have nonzero mean and reveal relevant information about a possible break.
-In order to focus on the post-break residuals, we consider backwardly cumulated partial sums of the form $T^{-1/2} \sum_{j=0}^{t-1} w_{T-j}$.
+In order to focus on the post-break residuals, we therefore consider backwardly cumulated partial sums of the form $T^{-1/2} \sum_{j=0}^{t-1} w_{T-j}$.
 We define the retrospective backward CUSUM detector as